uidaholib/spec-docs/content/patron-services/patrons.md

 {% include alert.html text=text color="warning" %}

-When a patron contacts Spec and their inquiry is detailed, answering their questions or requests may be cut and dry.
+When a patron contacts Spec and their inquiry is detailed, answering their questions or requests may be straightforward.

 However, sometimes a patron request isn't very clear.
 In those cases, asking for clarification or even asking more questions about the subject might help narrow down a scope of research.